cosmos/cosmos-sdk/docs/sdk/clients.md

 #### Query proposal tally results

-Yo check the current tally results of a given proposal ypu can use the `query tally` command:
+To check the current tally results of a given proposal you can use the `tally` command:

 ```bash
 gaiacli query tally \